-The disagreement must be acknowledged before it can be managed and resolved.
-People often ignore the first signs of a disagreement, as it can seem trivial or seems like the normal debate that groups often experience.
+The disagreement has to be acknowledged before it can be managed and resolved.
+People often ignore the first signs of a disagreement, as it can seem trivial or seems similar to the normal debate that groups often experience.
 If you are concerned about conflict amongst agencies or any working group, discuss it with other members.
 Recognizing the issue can start the process of resolution.